mkp151203/Library-Mangement-System/README.md

 - [Node.js](https://nodejs.org/) (which includes npm)
 - Access to an OracleDB instance and its connection details.
+- You need to install oracle database and set up the tables proplerly according to the given structure above.

 ### 1. Clone the Repository